chaitanya2692/my-homelab/README.md

 - **Traefik** serves as the ingress controller and reverse proxy:
   - Configured using a Helm chart (version 28.0.0) with custom values.
-  - Uses LoadBalancer service type with a specific IP (192.168.1.245).
+  - Uses LoadBalancer service type with a specific IP.
   - Configured to redirect HTTP to HTTPS.
   - Custom middleware is set up for security headers and authentication.
 - **MetalLB** provides a load balancer implementation: